EmanueleSeminara/LaTeX_resume/README.md

 To have the files on your pc just clone this repo:

-1) select the location where you want to store the file in your terminal
+1) select the location where you want to store the files in your terminal

    ```bash
    cd Projects/resume